-The Week 11 NFL schedule for the 2021 season is stacked with great matchups, and we've got you covered with what you need to know heading into the weekend.
-Our NFL Nation reporters bring us the biggest keys to every game, a bold prediction for each matchup and, of course, final score picks.
+The Week 11 NFL schedule is stacked with great matchups.
+Our NFL Nation reporters bring us the keys to every game, a bold prediction for each matchup and final score picks.

-Additionally, ESPN Stats & Information provides a big stat to know and a betting nugget for each contest, and our Football Power Index (FPI) goes inside the numbers with a matchup rating (on a scale of 1 to 100) and a game projection.
-ESPN researcher Kyle Soppe hands out helpful fantasy football info as well.
-Everything you want to know is here in one spot to help you get ready for a loaded weekend of NFL football.
+Additionally, ESPN Stats & Information provides a stat to know for each game, and the Football Power Index (FPI) goes inside the numbers with a matchup rating (on a scale of 1 to 100) and a game projection.
+ESPN Fantasy's Kyle Soppe and ESPN Chalk's Dave Bearman hand out helpful nuggets as well.
+It's all here to help get you ready for a loaded weekend of NFL football.

 1 p.m.
 ET | Fox